Dipendu Biswas

-Dipendu Biswas (29 September 1981) is an Indian retired professional footballer, who is technical director of the I-League outfit Mohammedan Sporting Club.
-His father is from Bengal and his mother is from Kerala, Thalasseri, Kannur district.
+Dipendu Biswas (29 September 1981) is an Indian retired professional footballer, who is the current team manager of the Indian Super League outfit Mohammedan Sporting Club.

+Playing career

+Biswas's father is from Bengal and mother is from Kerala, Thalasseri, Kannur district.
 He graduated from the Tata Football Academy in 1996.
 He rejoined Mohun Bagan in 2012.

-His earnings in 1998–1999 were reported to be Rs1.2 million and in 1999–2000 were Rs0.8 million.
+His earnings in 1998–99 were reported to be Rs1.2 million and in 1999–2000 were Rs0.8 million.
 In 2011, he was one of a handful of players who were sold land by the government at subsidised prices because they had "made the state proud at national and international levels."

-In 2014, he ran for election from Basirhat in West Bengal under the Trinamool Congress party ticket, and was defeated by Bharatiya Janata Party's candidate, Samik Bhattacharya.
-In the 2016 state assembly election he defeated Bhattacharya by more than 20,000 votes.
+In 2014, he ran for election from Basirhat in West Bengal under the Trinamool Congress party, and was defeated by Bharatiya Janata Party's candidate Samik Bhattacharya.
+In the 2016 state assembly elections, he defeated Bhattacharya by more than 20,000 votes.
 He joined Bharatiya Janata Party on 8 March 2021.